flaubert-dev/wp-api-starter-theme/README.md

 ## Build command

-Use the command to minify your *.css and *.js files
+To build the project use the command below.
+If you are not logged into WordPress, you will see that the css and js files have been minified:

 ```bash
 yarn build